Kurtoid/honorlock-honeypot-list/common_site_features.md

 # Techniques for finding HL Honeypots
+## for version 2 sites
+Until a few days ago (27/3/2021), all of the new sites had `noindex,nofollow` set on all of them.
+As of today, it looks like the sites are now indexable by search engines!

+A simple query targeting their privacy policy (I know, they listened!) seems to work: `"complaints directly to us at privacy@hlprivacy.com"`.
+I'm using the privacy policy as it seems to be constant between sites - the front matter is different for each site.

+Other observations: Remember the `battlemedialab` account that appeared in `wpscan` on the v1 sites?
+We know now where they come in: they write the front matter on the v2 sites.

+## old, for v1 sites
 * use questions posted on existing known sites
 * non-english questions work best
 * look for simple site names like buzzfolder or studyeffect